backdrop-contrib/slick/README.txt

 - If switching from beta1 to the latest via Drush fails, try the good old UI.
   Be sure to clear cache first, then run /update.php, if broken slick.

-- If you are customizing templates or theme funtions be sure to re-check them.
+- If you are customizing templates, or theme funtions be sure to re-check against the latest.

 More info relevant to each option is available at their form display by hovering over them, and click a dark question mark.